standard-procedure/anvil/README.md

 Use `anvil app scale` and `anvil app reconfigure` to manage and reconfigure your app.
 (Docs coming soon)

+### Ruby on Rails

+I'm a Rails developer and I built anvil to help me with my Rails apps.
+Here are [some things I learnt along the way](/docs/ruby-on-rails.md).

 ## Contributing

 Check out the [Roadmap](/docs/roadmap.md)